aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 }
 ```

-As we can see that, looping through an HTML collection may lead to a logic mistakes, and causing performance problem at the same time, because each accessing will lead to a query running on every iteration.
+As we can see that, looping through an HTML collection may lead to a logical mistake, and causing performance problem at the same time because each accessing will lead to a query running on every iteration.
 Besides, with a sample task, we can demonstrate that loop over an array is significantly faster than looping through an HTML collection of the same size and content.

 Firstly, we will copy an HTML collection to an array using a method: